mvermeeren/conf-ham-sys-2020/README.md

 # conf-ham-sys-2020
 Support code for
-"Structure preserving discretization of time-reparameterized Hamiltonian systems with application to nonholonomic mechanics" by Luis García Naranjo and Mats Vermeeren
+"Structure preserving discretization of time-reparametrized Hamiltonian systems with application to nonholonomic mechanics" by Luis García Naranjo and Mats Vermeeren

 There are two main files corresponding to different aspects of the paper: